CUPS raises an error on Linux (queue stops) after enabling PaperCut on the queue

 papercutbackend process.
 Default permissions can however vary from Linux distribution to distribution.
 Verify that this process has execute permissions.
 Copy the permissions as set on other backends in this directory such as the lpd or parallel backends.

-If these suggestions fail to resolve the problem, please enable debug logging at the Print Provider layer by following the instructions in the knowledge base article linked below then send the logs to firstname.lastname@example.org.
+If these suggestions fail to resolve the problem, please enable debug logging at the Print Provider layer by following the instructions in the knowledge base article linked below, and open a ticket with our Support Team.

 Also the CUPS

-error_log can something contain messages that are useful.
+error_log can sometimes contain messages that are useful.

 keywords: cups, linux, error, stop,